nylas/exchangelib/README.rst

     # If you want to enable the fault tolerance, create credentials as a service account instead:
     credentials = ServiceAccount(username='FOO\\bar', password='topsecret')

-    # Set up a target account and do an autodiscover lookup to find the target EWS endpoint:
+    # Set up a target account and do an autodiscover lookup to find the target EWS endpoint.
+    # 'primary_smtp_address' may be your own email address or the primary email address of any other
+    # account on the server that you have been granted access to:
     account = Account(primary_smtp_address='john@example.com', credentials=credentials,
                       autodiscover=True, access_type=DELEGATE)